KC Healthy Kids seeks an artist in residence for the 2020 Champions for Health Youth Summit, set for March 10, from 9 a.m. – 2 p.m.

 At the 2019 youth summit, Enrique Chi and Beautiful Minds, the poetry slam team from Lincoln College Preparatory Academy shared the stage.

 The poetry slam team gave a quick workshop on how to present with confidence.
-They asked the crowd for prompts, then spent the morning writing a piece that they performed at the Lunch & Listen.
+They asked the crowd for prompts, then spent the morning writing a piece they performed at the Lunch & Listen.
 The Lincoln Poets are India Walker, Abby Espino Salazar, Mylin McDaniel, Hilary Pham, America Fontenot, Marjai Neal, Aisha Arij and sponsor Joyce Nguyen Hernandez.

 Enrique Chi is leader and songwriter for Making Movies, a Kansas City-based band with an international following.
 He was born in Panama and moved to Kansas City when he was six, and he’s making a big difference for kids in his community.
 He talked to students about social justice, and what it means to use your voice with intention.